jts096/home-lab/README.md

-# Cybersecurity Home Lab Project (In Progress)
+# Cybersecurity Home Lab: Attacker-Defender Simulation

-This repository documents a cybersecurity home lab built using VirtualBox, Ubuntu Server, and Kali Linux.
+## Overview
+This project simulates and documents a small internal network under attack using VirtualBox VMs.
+It evolved from a focus on network security monitoring and detection to include application security testing.

+### Environment
+- **Ubuntu Server** (target)
+- **Kali Linux** (attacker)
+- Both VMs use:
+  - Internal Network`
+  - NAT`

+---
-## Completed so far
+## Completed
-- Set up isolated VMs with internal and NAT networking
+- Initial network setup
-- Installed Ubuntu Server and Kali Linux
+- Apache Web Server and UFW configuration
-- Configured basic firewall rules (UFW)
-- Performed initial reconnaissance with Nmap and Nikto
+- Recon attack with Nmap and Nikto
-- Captured and analyzed traffic with Wireshark
+- DoS attack with Apache Bench and mitigation with Fail2Ban
+- Nessus vulnerability scan
+- DVWA (Damn Vulnerable Web App) configuration
+- OWASP ZAP scan on DVWA
-- Simulated a DoS and analyzed with Splunk
+- Detection of attacks with Splunk and Wireshark

+---
 ## Next Steps
-- DoS mitigation
-- Simulate a DDoS
+- Perform manual exploitation of vulnerabilities flagged by ZAP
+- Raise DVWA security level and retest attacks

+---
+## Skills Practiced
+- Network configuration and firewalling
+- SIEM integration (Splunk)
-- Vulnerability scanning with OpenVAS
+- Web vulnerability scanning
-- Simulated incident response
+- Packet analysis
+- Application-layer penetration testing

+---
-## Author
+## Disclaimer
-Julia Tsien
+This lab is for educational purposes only in a contained virtual environment.
+Do not run scans or attacks on external infrastructure.